material-motion/material-motion/concepts/patterns.md

 In this example, `CustomBehavior` represents the concept of Intention.
 The `animate` function can be executed by a separate system.

 The **Intention/target relationship is many-to-many**.

-Many Intentions can be attached to a single target.

-A single Intention can be attached to many targets.
+This means that many Intentions can be attached to a single target.
+A single Intention can also be attached to many targets.

 Consider this pseudo-code: